 The licensing process as a travel therapist can be challenging and cause some headache.
 But the time and effort invested in getting a few state licenses will be worth it in the end when you are able to have more job opportunities and explore new states!
 Hopefully with the insight provided in this article you’ll be better prepared to get licensed and pursue your career in travel therapy!

-Stay tuned for the rest of our Travel Therapy 101 Mini-Series in order to learn all the basics of travel therapy, including: pay, housing, working with recruiters, tax homes, and more!
+Check out the rest of the Travel Therapy 101 Mini-Series in order to learn all the basics of travel therapy, including: pay, housing, working with recruiters, tax homes, and more!

 If you have questions or are ready to get started on your travel therapy journey, please feel free to contact us or ask us for recommendations for our favorite travel therapy recruiters to help you get started!